The Economic Injury Disaster Loan (EIDL) is a component of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.

 Key Features of the EIDL

 If your business is in a declared disaster area, you can pursue an Economic Injury Disaster Loan from the SBA.
+Unlike the EIDL advance, this financing is not forgivable.

 - Qualification Requirements:

 Most U.S. Small Businesses with 500 employees or less qualify for the EIDL.
 In addition, most individuals who operate under a sole proprietorship, with or without employees, or as an independent contractor.
+During the application process, the SBA will run a credit check.

 Certain industries will not be eligible, these include pornography related businesses, farms, and gambling establishments.
 In addition, businesses where an owner with 50%+ ownership and are more than 60 days delinquent on child support.